 Figure.
-6.2.2 - 9.
-Arc fiber loop sensor and arc quenching device connections
+5.1.2 - 4.
+Arc fiber loop sensor and arc quenching device connections.

-AQ-110FLV has three (3) fiber loop arc sensor channels: S1, S2 and S3.
+The device has three (3) fiber loop arc sensor channels: S1, S2 and S3.
 Each channel has a transmitter (Tx) terminal and a receiver (Rx) terminal.
-These sensor loops are continuously monitored by a test light pulse that travels through the loop.
+These sensor loops are continuously monitored by test light pulses that are sent by the "Tx" channel.
 If a discontinuity is detected, the device goes into Error mode.
 See System self-supervision chapter for more information.

-AQ-110F can be ordered with an additional transmitter (Tx) terminal for arc quenching device (AQD) control.
+The device can be ordered with an additional transmitter (Tx) terminal for arc quenching device (AQD) control.
 Device sends a test light pulse continuously to the arc quenching device to supervise the fiber connection.
 If the arc quenching device doesn't receive the test pulses the device will go into Error mode.